Frequently Asked Questions (FAQs)

 defined under the Become a PMF\Eligibility webpage), you are

 As a graduate student from any academic discipline and expected

-to complete an advanced degree (graduate or professional) from a
+to complete an advanced degree from a qualifying college or

 If you obtained your advance degree from a qualifying college or

 university no more than 2 years prior to the opening date of the